solana-labs/example-helloworld/README.md

 ### Send a "Hello" transaction to the on-chain program

 The client then constructs and sends a "Hello" transaction to the program by calling [`sayHello`](https://github.com/solana-labs/example-helloworld/blob/e936ab42e168f1939df0164d5996adf9ca635bd0/src/client/hello_world.js#L121).
-The transaction contains a single very simple instruction that primarily caries the public key of the helloworld program account to call and the "greeter" account to which the client wishes to say "Hello" to.
+The transaction contains a single very simple instruction that primarily carries the public key of the helloworld program account to call and the "greeter" account to which the client wishes to say "Hello" to.

 ### Query the Solana account used in the "Hello" transaction